 *Increasing healthy nutrition and physical activity environments in early care and education (childcare/preschool)

-*Improving access and availability to community health programs for Utahns with diabetes, hypertension, and obesity
+*Improving access and availability to community health programs for Utahns with prediabetes, diabetes, hypertension, and high blood cholesterol

 *Improving care and management of students with chronic conditions in Utah schools

 Evidence-based PracticesHigh cholesterol is one of the most commonly treated medical conditions.
 Aggressive treatment focuses on lowering LDL ("bad" cholesterol levels).
 Lowering LDL cholesterol reduces the risk of coronary heart disease and ischemic stroke.
 A low-cholesterol diet, increased exercise, and statin medications are the first line of treatment.